davep/journey2md/README.md

 ```

 where `journey-data` is the path to the directory that holds all of the
-extracted Journey backup files, and where `markdown-vault` is the directory
+extracted Journey files, and where `markdown-vault` is the directory you
-you created that will be the Vault.
+created that will be the Vault.

 ## Getting help